Nicklnt/tycket_program/README.md

 ```
 .\tyckets.cpp -f fInformation.txt -b booking.txt -p -c -m
 ```
+If you don't add flags a error message its gonna appear.

 ## -f: create a list of flights fron the file .txt
 ### It is necessary to indicate the name of the file.